Structural constraints to compare phenomenal experience: Introduction

-In recent years, applications of pure mathematics in consciousness science led us to several new insights.
-In particular, different mathematical approaches draw connections from mathematical structure (i.e. a set of operations and relations satisfying certain requirements or axioms) to phenomenological structure (i.e. a set of relationships characterizing the interactions among subjective experiences).
-For example, the use of category theory to unravel the distinctions between levels and content of consciousness \cite{Tsuchiya2021}, the use of monoidal categories to account for minimal aspects of experience \cite{Signorelli2020c,Signorelli2020f}, and the use of a multilayer framework to account for embodied experience \cite{Signorelli2024e,Sign}, among many others \cite{Prentner2019,Prakash2020,Tull2020,Phillips2020,Lee2021}.
-All these efforts use different mathematical structures to characterize aspects of consciousness without reference to a specific physical substrate.
+Examples of this approach range from the use of category theory to unravel the distinctions between levels and content of consciousness \cite{Tsuchiya2021}, the use of monoidal categories to compose primitive aspects of experience \cite{Signorelli2020c,Signorelli2020f}, and the use of multi-layers to account for embodied experience \cite{Signorelli2024e,Sign}.
+Many other examples exist in the literature \cite{Prentner2019,Prakash2020,Tull2020,Phillips2020,Lee2021,Yoshimi2016,Mason2021,Resende2025,prentner2024category, doi:10.1073/pnas.2115934119}, each one using their preferred, yet convenient, mathematical structure \cite{Kleiner2024} (see \cite{Wachtel2022} for a criticism and limitations of this approach).